seanbaxter/DirectXShaderCompiler/tools/clang/lib/CodeGen/README.txt

 NOTE: The main case we care about this for is for -O0 -g compile time performance, and in that scenario we will need to emit the alloca anyway currently to emit proper debug info.
-So this is blocked by being able to emit debug information which refers to an LLVM temporary, not an alloca.
+So this is blocked by being able to emit debug information which refers to an LLVM37 temporary, not an alloca.

 //===---------------------------------------------------------------------===//